SteelSeal/MangoTrioNet/README.md

 A project made by Kantaphon Sujjapong to classify a mango leaf image given by the user.
 (Capable of 3 classes: FaLan, Keaw_Sawoey, NamDokMai_Seethong and including a None class for out-of-distribution detection)

-* When running one of these notebooks, you might encounter errors at the import cell.
-Just **restart your colab runtime** and **run everything again.**

 *⚠️ This project is under development, please use it at your own risk.*

 ---